There’s two main types of air pollution – indoor air pollution, and outdoor air pollution.

 This guide focuses on outdoor air pollution (also called ‘ambient air pollution’).

-We look at what outdoor air pollution is, along with potential causes, sources, examples, effects, and potential ways to prevent, reduce or solve it.
+We look at what outdoor air pollution is, along with potential causes, sources, examples, effects/impact, and potential ways to reduce it.

 Summary – Outdoor Air Pollution